 - Honors Introduction to College Writing (FYW1050H) *

 * An honors section of FYW1050H is required, even with AP or transfer credit equivalent.

 Students should not take non-Honors sections of RTS1100H and PHL1000H if possible.
 In addition, Honors students at any level may choose an Honors section of Calculus, Physics, Psychology, Business, History or other courses depending on their interest and course availability.

 Important: Many first-year honors classes are pre-populated by the Registrar for their first semester to ensure that students meet Program requirements.
 First-years in the Honors Program should not drop or withdraw from any honors course without first contacting the Honors Program Director.

-Beginning in their second year, Honors students are expected to branch out on their own and earn Honors credit for one of their non-Honors classes by means of an Honors Component.
-This will be required to be completed by the end of junior year.
+Beginning in their third year, Honors students may earn Honors credit for one of their non-Honors classes by means of an Honors Component.

-An Honors student must have a cumulative GPA of at least 3.5 at the end of the junior year in order to be eligible to complete the Honors Capstone Project.
-All students who achieve a 3.5 by that time will be allowed to complete the project and will graduate as a member of the Honors Program upon successful completion of the Capstone.
+An Honors student must have a cumulative GPA of at least 3.5 at the end of the junior year in order to be eligible to complete the Honors Capstone Experience.
+All students who achieve a 3.5 by that time will be allowed to complete the experience and will graduate as a member of the Honors Program upon successful completion of the Capstone.

 Recognizing that a good student may suffer a single poor semester under extenuating circumstances, a student falling below the 3.5 threshold at the end of the junior year may, upon appeal to the Honors Program Director and with the approval of a majority of the members of the Honors Program Committee, to have the GPA re-calculated by excluding the lowest of the student’s six semester GPAs.